 Participation from multiple teachers, administrators, parents, and community members is vital.

 - Assign a School Forest Site Coordinator to be the main contact between the school and the DNR.

 - Maintain a School Forest committee who convenes at least once a year to plan and make decisions regarding your school forest.
 A site coordinator may also choose to delegate responsibilities to committee members.

 - Carry out at least 5 educational activities in the school forest every year.
 These can include lessons by teachers, after-school programs, or community partners (e.g. scouts, youth groups).

-- Complete an Annual Report that documents how the school is using the school forest.
+- Complete and return an Annual Report that documents how the school is using the school forest.

 - Provide adequate funding.
 Schools should treat their school forest like any other classroom by providing sufficient funding to support transportation, maintenance, and teaching supplies.
 If necessary, schools will create a plan for revenue generated from the site.
 Money generated from the sale of timber or forest products (such as maple syrup or balsam boughs) from school forest land should be used to support your school forest or other natural resource education activities.

-- Manage their land according to their woodland stewardship plans to ensure sustainable forest management.
+- Take care of the land according to their woodland stewardship plan to ensure sustainable forest management.
 If harvesting occurs, the school will follow Minnesota Forest Resources Council timber harvesting guidelines.

 Sites that are unable or unwilling to fulfill their responsibilities lose program benefits and certification in the School Forest Program.